top of page

 Hamburg, she returned to Oxford in 2021 to settle down close to her roots.
 Rosie is also fluent in German.

-Sonia Keerstock - Osteopath
+Sonia Keerstock - osteopath_edited.jpg

 Sonia Keerstock - registered osteopath